-DEPARTMENT 12 - 4-H Sheep
+DEPARTMENT 12 - 4-H Sheep Special Rules and Regulations:

-- 1.The following rules apply to all exhibitors in the Market Lamb, Breeding Sheep, and Sheep Showmanship sections. - 2.
+- 1.The following rules apply to all exhibitors in the Market Lamb, Breeding Sheep, Wool Sheep and Sheep Showmanship sections. - 2.
 All entries must meet all General Fair Rules and Regulations, 4-H Show Rules and Regulations, and 4-H Livestock Auction Rules and Regulations - 3.
 Market lambs must be born on or after December 1 of the year prior to Fair and have all milk teeth in place.
-Lambs showing either or both of the first pair of permanent incisors will not be eligible to show in the market lamb classes. - 4.
-All market lambs must be slick shorn with a maximum of 1/4" wool for the show and before the animal is weighed in at the Fair.
-Wool foretops and boots may be left on the lamb.
+Lambs showing either or both of the first pair of permanent incisors will not be eligible to show in the market lamb classes.